 - It takes a while to get the hang of it

 Tool 4: How to sign an image with Paint

 Microsoft Paint is the default image editor that comes on every Windows computer.
 It’s a simple program that allows you to alter images.
 You can change their color and size, among other things.
 Compared to GIMP and Photoshop, it’s a little underpowered.

-Like with GIMP and Photoshop, to sign an image, you’ll first need to create a digital signature.
+Like with GIMP and Photoshop, you’ll first need to create a digital signature to sign an image.
 Follow these steps to do so:

-Get a piece of plain white paper, and write a nice signature with a fine point black Sharpie.
-Get a high-quality digital image of this by either scanning or taking an image of it.
+Get a piece of plain white paper, and write a nice signature with a fine-point black Sharpie.
+Get a high-quality digital image of this by either scanning or taking an image.
 Save it as a JPEG file.